kyriosaa/java-practice/APCSA/exam/test-1/MCQ.md

             // ... constructors and other methods not shown }

-    Consider the following proposed constructors for the *ReducedFraction* class:
+    Consider the following proposed constructors for the <code>ReducedFraction</code> class:

         I.      public ReducedFraction() {
                     reducedNumerator = 0;